multisynq/m4u-package/readme.md

 Add tags that correspond with the scene names you will use each prefab in (Croquet will only load what is needed for each scene), _or_ add the "default" tag if the asset should be loaded for every scene.

-### Create and fill in a CroquetSettings asset
+### Create and fill in a Mq_Settings asset
-Find the `CroquetDefaultSettings` asset within the C4U package, by going to `Packages/Croquet Multiplayer/Scripts/Runtime/Settings`.
+Find the `Mq_DefaultSettings` asset within the C4U package, by going to `Packages/Croquet Multiplayer/Scripts/Runtime/Settings`.
 Copy the settings into your project - for example, into an `Assets/Settings` directory.

 The most important field to set up in the settings asset is the **Api Key**, which is a token of around 40 characters that you can create for yourself at https://croquet.io/account.
 It provides access to the Croquet infrastructure.